Driving as a Diagnostic Tool: Scenario-based Cognitive Assessment in Older Drivers from Driving Video: Methodology

+A consistent performance gain of $\tilde{H}^{(Sc_{\max})}$ over $\tilde{H}^{(Sc_{\min})}$ validates the proposed scenario-based approach by demonstrating that scenarios with larger inter-centroid separation yield stronger discriminability or contrast between the two cognitive aging groups.
+Moreover, we further evaluated the validity of the framework under different data sampling strategies.
+Multiple sampling strategies (random and driver-level separation) were employed to assess whether the observed RF classifier performance generalizes across subjects and settings.
+We reported the average performance \(\mathbf{a, P, R,}\) and \(\mathbf{F1}\) under two complementary sampling strategies:

-Final model performance is assessed using metrics such as accuracy\( \mathbf{(a)} \), precision\( \mathbf{(P)} \), recall\( \mathbf{(R)} \) and F1-score\( \mathbf{(F1)} \) under multiple sampling strategies (e.g., random vs. driver-level separation) to ensure generalizability.
-We report average classification accuracy under two sampling strategies: \begin{itemize} \item \textbf{Random Sampling:} A total of $n$ video samples are randomly selected from the full dataset for training and testing, without enforcing subject- or scenario-level separation.
+\begin{itemize} \item \textbf{Random Sampling:} A total of $n$ video samples are randomly selected from the full dataset for training and testing, without enforcing subject- or scenario-level separation.
 This strategy evaluates the model's performance under unconstrained sampling conditions.

-\item \textbf{Driver-level Separation (DLS):} To evaluate the generalizability of the proposed framework across different individuals, we employed a leave-$k$-drivers-out cross-validation strategy~\cite{leave-out}, where $k$ drivers are excluded from the training set and reserved exclusively for testing.
-This procedure is repeated over $r$ independent runs, each with a different subset of left-out drivers.
-Finally, the results across these runs are averaged to get the performance metrics \( \mathbf{(a, P, R, F1)} \).
-It ensures robustness and mitigates variance due to subject-specific biases. \end{itemize} This setup allows us to evaluate both intra-subject consistency and inter-subject generalization in the learned representations.
+\item \textbf{Driver-level Separation (DLS):} To evaluate the generalizability of the proposed framework across different individuals, we employed a leave-$k$-drivers-out cross-validation strategy~\cite{leave-out}, where $k$ drivers were excluded from the training set and reserved exclusively for testing.
+This procedure was repeated over $r$ independent runs, each with a different subset of left-out drivers.
+Finally, the results across these runs were averaged to get the final performance metrics \( \mathbf{(a, P, R, F1)} \).
+It ensures robustness and mitigates variance due to subject-specific biases. \end{itemize}

+This sampling strategy evaluates both intra-subject consistency (random) and inter-subject generalization (DLS for unseen subjects) in the proposed modeling approach.